 - Arguing with someone who says something positive

 Why is it so devastating to be low energy or negative?
-Because people will be affected by that energy level.
-Since we humans want to avoid negative emotions, we avoid the person who emits them.
+Because people will be affected by that energy.
+Since we humans want to avoid negative emotions, we avoid persons who emit them.